 Basic Project Purpose: The basic project purpose comprises the fundamental, essential, or irreducible purpose of the project, and is used by USACE to determine whether the project is water dependent.
 The basic project purpose is to reduce flood risk.

 Overall Project Purpose: The overall project purpose serves as the basis for the Section 404(b)(1) alternatives analysis, and is determined by further defining the basic project purpose in a manner that more specifically describes the applicant's goals for the project, while allowing a reasonable range of alternatives to be analyzed.
 The overall project purpose is to maintain the flow conveyance capacity of Valley Water channels and the structural and functional integrity of Valley Water facilities, while also preserving public safety, water quality, and aquatic habitat values.

-Project Alternatives: Evaluation of this proposed activity's impacts includes application of the guidelines promulgated by the Administrator of the Environmental Protection Agency under Section 404(b)(1) of the Clean Water Act (33 U.S.C.
+Project Alternatives: Evaluation of this proposed program’s impacts includes application of the guidelines promulgated by the Administrator of the Environmental Protection Agency under Section 404(b)(1) of the Clean Water Act (33 U.S.C.
 Section 1344(b)).
 An evaluation has been made by this office under the guidelines and it was determined that the proposed project is dependent on location in, or proximity to, waters of the United States to achieve the basic project purpose.